EshaanAgg/web/src/content/blog/placements/oa_1.md

    - $1 \leq A \leq 10^5$

 6. You are a librarian, and after a long day, you decide to collect all the books kept on tables.
-In front of you, there are several stacks of books. $A[i]$ denotes the size of the $i$th stack of books.
+In front of you, there are several stacks of books. $A[i]$ denotes the size of the $i^{th}$ stack of books.
 In one move you can pick an existing stack and merge it with another stack of books.
 The efforts required for this task is the size of stack being added.
 You have also decided that for any stack you will not add books to it for more than $B$ times added to any other stack.
 What is the minimum effort required to collect all the books in one stack?

    Problem Constraints: